One Hundred Injured Patients

 so no one knows we are here.

-The injured patient who wrote to me most recently said, "It
+An injured patient wrote to me saying, "It

 has been a tremendous shock to discover that there are no safeguards for